 OK, enough from me – have a great weekend.
 I’m off to Wales for a week with my good lady – will post again when I get back.

-Web editor, cocktail lover, former computer programmer, long time blogger about Stuff and Things (including booze) and hat fan.
+Web Content editor, cocktail lover, former computer programmer, long time blogger about Stuff and Things (including booze) and hat fan.
 Billy accidentally got a job at TWE in the spring of 2011, leaving behind the world of finance (good timing) to learn all about booze and occasionally write about it.